rollerworks-graveyard/NavigationBundle/README.md

 ### Defining menus

-Menus can be declared under the `rollerworks_navigation.menus`, you can add as menu menus as you like.
+Menus can be declared under the `rollerworks_navigation.menus` configuration tree, you can define as many menus as you need.

 Each menu is registered in the Service Container as `rollerworks_navigation.menu.[menu-name]` and is tagged for the KnpMenu loader by the menu-name.